ayodejiAA/admin-post-notifier/readme.txt

 == Description ==
 ### Admin Post Notifier

 Always want to be notified when any of your blog contributors submit a new post?
 If yes, the gaol of Admin Post Notifier is to deliver emails to the site admin when there is a new (or updated) pending post for review.

-No addition setting is required of you.
+No additional setting is required of you.
 The plugin utilizes the WordPress core email functionality to send email notifications when activated.

 == Frequently Asked Questions ==
 = Is Admin Post Notifier free? =